 Please provide a description of the impairment(s) sustained in the automobile accident.
 Use the applicable definition of catastrophic impairment as a guide.
 If you are able, and it’s relevant, refer to the whole person impairment rating based on the AMA Guides.
 Part 5

 I confirm that the applicant suffered a catastrophic impairment as described in the relevant definition attached to this application.
 It is an offence under the Insurance Act to knowingly make a false or misleading statement or representation to an insurer in connection with the person’s entitlement to a benefit under a contract of insurance.
 It is an offence under the federal Criminal Code for anyone to knowingly make or use a false document with the intent it be acted on as genuine and the offence is punishable, on conviction, by a maximum of 10 years imprisonment.

 Much like the benefits available to catastrophic accident victims, the definition of what sort of injuries will meet this CAT threshold continue to change as well.
 Our law firm is on the forefront of these changes, and constantly battling large insurers in the Courts in order for these definitions to be more favourable to accident victims and their loved ones, instead of being skewed in favour or the insurance companies.

-If you or a loved one has sustained, or think you might have sustained a catastrophic injury, call Goldfinger Personal Injury Law today for your free consultation with Brian Goldfinger.
+If you or a loved one has sustained, or think you might have sustained a catastrophic injury, call Goldfinger Injury Lawyers today for your free consultation with Brian Goldfinger.
 Our founder, and directing lawyer will personally meet with you in order to asses your claim and let you know what we can do to help during these difficult times.